This site displays best on a computer vs a smaller device. Please REFRESH page each time you visit

 Christmastime Photo Gallery above Joppa Bridge Christmas Videos & Photos can also be viewed and downloaded ONLINE (Google Drive)*

-YouTube PLAYLIST: Joppa Bridge at Christmastime (YouTube playlist) wtih music
+YouTube PLAYLIST: Joppa Bridge at Christmastime (YouTube playlist) with music

-In 2007 the church, while having a Christmas Party, had the idea, from T.J.
-Morris, to decorate the bridge and also expressed that they could also sing Christmas carols on the bridge.
+In 2007, at a Church Christmas Party, T.J.
+Morris, had the idea to decorate the bridge and suggested that they could also sing Christmas carols on the bridge.
 Paul Honaker was instrumental in making it happen.
-Some others in the community started helping after 2016 when the church was short on volunteers.
+Some others in the community started helping in 2017, when the church was short on volunteers.
 So it became a joint effort with the Coffee on Historic Bridge group.

 An email group, known as Our Joppa Community, formed.
 Neighbor Delbert Cain, who has been involved with "all things Joppa," gets the word out every year.

-According to Susann H: The lighting of the Joppa Bridge idea started brewing at a gathering at the Joppa Community Center aka Fellowship Hall around 2007.
-T J Morris had the idea.
-Paul Honaker got behind it and made it happen.
+According to Susann H: in 2007, when the lighting of the Joppa Bridge idea started brewing, Paul Honaker got behind it and made it happen.
 He strung heavy duty cords from the electrical box at Joppa Church to the bridge.
 Paul strung all the high lights that required climbing.
 He was so excited to drive to the church early a.m. to turn on the lights for the kids on the bus to see and enjoy.
 Over the years, he improved on the previous year.
 David Giles helped him trench a ditch and bury an electrical line.
 My daughters remembered that Paul single handedly decorated the bridge in November, 2016.
 It warms my heart that our community has gotten behind the lighting of the bridge.

 This special tradition lives on today, through the efforts of friends & neighbors, typically Thanksgiving weekend.
 Click for fun bridge videos Joppa Bridge Christmases past (turn sound on)